Mark Bretscher

 Mark Steven Bretscher (born 8 January 1940) is a British biological scientist and Fellow of the Royal Society.
 He worked at the Medical Research Council Laboratory of Molecular Biology in Cambridge, United Kingdom and is currently retired.

 Education

 Mark Bretscher was born in Cambridge and educated at Abingdon School from 1950 to 1958.
-He then went to Gonville and Caius College, University of Cambridge in 1958 to study Chemistry where he gained a PhD and became a Research Fellow.
+He then went to Gonville and Caius College, Cambridge, in 1958 to study Chemistry where he gained a PhD and became a Research Fellow.

 Career

 In 1961 he joined the MRC Unit for the Study of the Molecular Structure of Biological Systems in the Cavendish laboratory as a graduate student with Francis Crick and Sydney Brenner and then spent a year as a Jane Coffin Childs Fellow with Paul Berg at Stanford (1964-5).
 He joined the staff of the MRC Laboratory of Molecular Biology in Cambridge, becoming Head of the Division of Cell Biology (1986-1995) and Emeritus scientist (2005-2013).
 He was a visiting professor in biochemistry and molecular biology at Harvard University (1974–75) and Eleanor Roosevelt Cancer Society Fellow and visiting professor, Stanford University (1984–85).
 He was elected a Fellow of the Royal Society in 1985.

 Bretscher's main contributions lie in the areas of the mechanism of protein biosynthesis, the structure of cell membranes (especially that of the human red blood cell) and animal cell migration.